"I Just Wanted A Movie About Tap-dancing Penguins!!!"

 Played straight with the second film, most likely due to the revive of the format.

 Action Girl: Boadicea, Ms. Viola's daughter.
-She's a cute, little Emperor Penguin chick... who can do Le Parkour.
+She's a cute, little Emperor Penguin chick... who can pull off Le Parkour.

 Adult Fear: For a horrible minute in the sequel, it looks like two adorable seal pups are going to lose their father when he falls into the crevice and all they can do is hear their father tell that he is going to die.
 Fortunately, Mumble manages to rescue him.